leadblacktech/SQL/Days/Day2.md

 # Day 2

 Reading SQL Websites and aquired Documentation.
-Will docoument SQL queries and Marddown syntax
+Will docoument SQL queries and Marddown syntax.

 ---

 Today I learned about the following SQL commands:
 - Insert
 - Update